-In this article we consider a MIM model studied in \cite{Law, 2016} where the membrane is a slab with constant electric susceptibility and establish a sequence of {\it structural angular frequencies} that have the remarkable property that they are independent of the position of the membrane inside the cavity.
+In this article we consider the MIM model studied in \cite{Law, 2016} where the membrane is a slab with constant electric susceptibility.
+The paper differs greatly from \cite{Law, 2016} because the objective is completely different.
+Reference \cite{Law} sought to establish a nonadiabatic quantum Hamiltonian for the system, while \cite{2016} wanted to determine how the classic electromagnetic field of system evolves.
+Here, the objective consists in characterizing some properties of the cavity resonances.
+The main, new result is that we establish a sequence of {\it structural angular frequencies} that have the remarkable property that they are independent of the position of the membrane inside the cavity.
 As such, these could lead to new physics in these types of systems, since there would be no dispersive coupling.
-Furthermore, we consider the case of a thin membrane and obtain approximate analytic formulae with an error term for the angular frequencies and the modes of the cavity.
-Finally, we show that the potential obtained by solving the appropriate wave equation is accurately approximated by an analytic, multiple scales solution.
+Furthermore, another new result is that we consider the case of a thin membrane and obtain approximate analytic formulae with an error term for the angular frequencies and the modes of the cavity.
+Finally, we show that the potential obtained by solving the appropriate wave equation is accurately described by a multiple scales solution.
 The MIM model that we consider is a simplification of the models that are used for theoretical studies and in experiments, and it contains some of the essential features of these models.